LindseyJiang/LindseyJiang.github.io/_pages/about.md

 title: "About Lindsey Jiang"

 ---
-Lindsey Jiang has worked on various projects during her undergraduate studies, from designing and prototyping a wheelchair desk to proposing a 210 MW wind turbine farm in South Australia.
+Lindsey Jiang has worked on various projects during her undergraduate studies, from designing and prototyping a wheelchair desk to researching and proposing a 210 MW wind turbine farm in South Australia.

 ## Education
 * Vanderbilt University